 Waiting periods apply to the benefits covered under this policy.
-They apply to all insured persons regardless of group size.
 A waiting period is the time that you need to wait from the start of your policy until you can access the benefits covered.
 Medical cases that have been diagnosed or treated during the waiting period are not covered under your Avenue Plan, unless they are a direct result of an accident that happened during the waiting period.
 Such accident related medical cases will be evaluated and covered after the relevant waiting periods are served.
 Please check your Table of Benefits to see what waiting period applies.